All Products

 API vulnerabilities

-Scenarios in which enterprises expose the internal APIs, such as APIs used for internal office work, development testing, and operations management, to the Internet.
+Enterprises may expose internal APIs, such as APIs used for internal office work, development testing, and operations management, to the Internet.
 This exposure allows attackers to access and retrieve sensitive data by using the APIs.

 API exception events

-• What are the standards for applications for the security assessments and filings of cross-border data transfer?
-(Supported only in the Chinese mainland)
+• What are the application criteria for security assessments and filings of cross-border data transfer? (supported only in the Chinese mainland)

 The following table describes the application criteria based on the Measures for the Security Assessment of Outbound Data Transfer.